omarreis/LangTool/README.md

 to delete a single language.
 To work around that:
 * change form to text
 * delete TLang.Resources property
-* Change back to form, double click TLang and import the file edited with LangTool (*.lng)
+* change back to form, double click TLang and import the file edited with LangTool (*.lng)
-* Close TLang editor and reopen it to update the languages combo (it is not updated after load)
+* close TLang editor and reopen it to update the languages combo (it is not updated after load)

+TODO: Localize LangTool !!!!   :)

 You may also need to localize Delphi default dialog texts ( Yes, No etc).
 This is not done by TLang.
 To do that copy FMX.Dialogs.pas to project directory and change it